-In consideration of the impacts of COVID-19, freshman applicants for the Fall 2022 semester have the option of being reviewed with or without test scores.
+Freshman applicants for the Fall 2024 semester have the option of being reviewed with or without test scores.
 Choosing a test-optional review will mean your admissibility will be determined holistically by a committee.

 - In the Status and Interests section of the application, select “I want my application reviewed without test scores” and complete the acknowledgement that you are applying with a test-optional admission review.

-- Complete the three required short essay questions in your application for admission.
+- Complete the two required short essay questions in your application for admission.

 - If you are applying with the Common Application, complete the Activities section and the personal statement.

 - Submit the application and pay the $55 application fee.
 Or, if eligible, have your high school counselor submit your application fee waiver form.

 - Send your official high school transcript to Mizzou.